ydataai/ydata-synthetic/README.md

 # ydata-synthetic
 This repository contains material related with Generative Adversarial Networks for synthetic data generation, in particular regular tabular data and time-series.
-It consists in a set of different GANs architectures developed ussing Tensorflow 2.0.
-An example Jupyter Notebook is included, to show how to use the different architectures.
+It consists a set of different GANs architectures developed using Tensorflow 2.0.
+Several example Jupyter Notebooks and Python scripts are included, to show how to use the different architectures.

 # Quickstart

+The source code is currently hosted on GitHub at: https://github.com/ydataai/ydata-synthetic

+Binary installers for the latest released version are available at the [Python Package Index (PyPI).](https://pypi.org/project/ydata-synthetic/)
 ```
 pip install ydata-synthetic
 ```